 Here are more health benefits of lemongrass essential oil

-Need to get rid of some pesky fleas?
+Need to get rid of some pesky bugs naturally?
 Add a few drops of lemongrass essential oil to your dog’s shampoo.

 Do you need a more positive outlook on life?
 Maybe you have just recently found yourself sporting a negative attitude.
 If so, place just a single drop of lemongrass essential oil into the palm of one of your hands.
 Rub your hands together firmly, and then inhale slowly for 30 seconds to 1 minute.